-Among the Nigerian people, the Hausa/Fulani occupy the northern parts of the country and their population spreads beyond Nigeria, involving other parts of West Africa where they constitute the largest single ethnic group in West Africa with population of over 30 million.
+Among the Nigerian people, the Hausa/Fulani occupy the northern parts of the country and their population spreads beyond Nigeria, involving other parts of West Africa where they constitute the largest single ethnic group in West Africa with a population of over 30 million.
 In Nigeria, Hausas are often taken as same with the Fulanis.
 The cultural similarities between the Hausa and Fulani allow for significant marriage and integration between the two groups.
-This has resulted as in the term “Hausa-Fulani” being used as one entity to depict Hausa of Fulani.
-The most popular cities occupied by Hausa-Fulani in the Northern parts of the country include: Kaduna, Sokoto, Kastina, Zaria, Jos, Kano, etc.
+This has resulted in the term “Hausa-Fulani” being used as one entity to depict Hausa or Fulani.
+The most popular cities occupied by Hausa-Fulani in the Northern parts of the country include Kaduna, Sokoto, Katsina, Zaria, Jos, Kano, etc.

-Religion of Nigerian People: Christianity and Islam are the two main religions in the country and statistically, Islam constitutes about 50% while Christians make up 40% with the remaining 10% being practitioners of traditional religion and atheists.
-Muslims dominate the Northern Nigeria while Christians dominate the Southern parts of the country and periods of peace are marred by occasional violence between the Christians and the Muslims.
+Christianity and Islam are the two main religions in the country and statistically, Islam constitutes about 50% while Christians make up 40% with the remaining 10% being practitioners of traditional religion and atheists.
+Muslims dominate Northern Nigeria while Christians dominate the Southern parts of the country and periods of peace are marred by occasional violence between the Christians and the Muslims.

-Nigerian Food: There are several foods prepared and cooked in Nigeria and most of these are tailored towards the various cultures of the different ethnic groups.
-Their method of preparation differs among the various tribes even when the same food stuffs are used.
-Most common Nigeria staple food include: rice, beans, yam, millet, cassava, plantain etc.
+There are several foods prepared and cooked in Nigeria and most of these are tailored towards the various cultures of the different ethnic groups.
+Their method of preparation differs among the various tribes even when the same foodstuffs are used.
+Most common Nigeria staple food include rice, beans, yam, millet, cassava, plantain etc.

 Nigeria had her independence from England on the 1st of October, 1960 and there are a lot of younger population group making 19 years the average (median) age for Nigerian males and females.
 There are slightly more men than women in Nigeria in the ratio of 1.04 males for every female.